Kielx/Kielx/README.md

 <img  src="https://img.shields.io/badge/-CONTACT-informational?style=for-the-badge&color=blue&logo=gmail&logoColor=white"></img>
 </a>
 </p>

+Well-rounded software developer with skills in several programming languages.
+Passionate about creating a variety of applications, looking at programmingas a way to solve problems and new interesting challenges.
+Thanks to my familiarity with different technologies, I am not limiting myself to one approach and can see the diversity of solutions.
+For me as a programmer, the world of technology is full of possibilities, and every problem seems like an interesting challenge to solve.
+Ready to take on new projects and collaborate on innovative solutions.
 Third year CS Student at the Kielce University of Technology 🇵🇱.

-Creating applications in JavaScript, C, C++, Java and Python.
+Creating applications in JavaScript, TypeScript, C, C++, Python and lately C#.
 Using tech such as Next.js, React, TailwindCSS, Firebase and AWS.
 <br>
 <br>